 Check Your Pets

-Be sure to check your pets for fleas and ticks if you spend a lot of time outdoors.
-As mentioned in previous articles, parks, trails and wooded areas are often not maintained to standards.
-This means that fleas and ticks often wait for their next host to pass before jumping and making contact with the host.
+Always inspect your pets for fleas and ticks following extensive outdoor time.
+As discussed in earlier articles, parks, pathways, and forested regions frequently lack proper maintenance to established standards.
+This indicates that fleas and ticks frequently await their next host to approach before leaping and establishing contact with the host.

-If your dog is not an outdoor dog, try and keep him inside as much as possible.
-As long as you maintain a clean home, then you shouldn’t have an issue with fleas or ticks inside your home.
+If your dog isn’t an outdoor-oriented dog, attempt to keep him indoors whenever possible.
+Provided you sustain a clean residence, you shouldn’t encounter problems with fleas or ticks within your home.